mircea-mihail/PID-car/README.md

   </ul>
 </details>

-At the end of the project, we managed to get the robot to complete the course in 15.081 seconds.
+In the end of the project, we managed to get the robot to complete the course in 15.081 seconds.
 This run can also be seen in the video showcasing the functionality.

 <img src="unfinished-version.jpg" alt="unfinished-version" height="270"/> <img src="final-form.jpg" alt="final-form" height="270"/>